+The first semester, Shakespeare to 1600, covers early plays and the sonnets, the literary traditions and backgrounds of the plays, and Shakespeare's language and theatre.
 The second semester covers plays written after 1600 with emphasis on interpreting irony and tragedy through dramatic structure and imagery.